Cost Of Metal Roof vs Shingle: Which Is More Affordable?

 Traditional asphalt shingles absorb heat, which may raise indoor temperatures and energy usage.
 Some manufacturers offer “cool” shingles, but they are not yet the norm.

-• Less heat deflection: Dark shingles absorb more sunlight, leading to hotter attic spaces.
+- Less heat deflection: Black shingles absorb more sunlight, leading to hotter attic spaces.

 Resale Value And ROI

-If you plan to sell your home down the road, your choice of roofing can impact curb appeal and resale price.
-Some buyers are willing to pay more for a longer-lasting, low-maintenance roof.
+An often-overlooked factor in the cost of metal roof vs shingle is how much value each material adds to your home’s market price.
+If you plan to sell your home down the road, your choice of roofing can significantly impact curb appeal and total ROI, as many buyers are willing to pay more for a roof that won’t need immediate replacement.

 Boosting Home Value With Metal Roofing